-What is a Temporary Employment Contract?
+What Is a Temporary Employment Contract?

 How long can a temporary employment contract last?

 There is no legal definition of how long a temporary employment contract may last.
-That said, advice from the DoL, as well as general good practice, suggests that a fixed-term contract should not last for longer than a year.
-If the employee is still required after a year, it is recommended that they are re-employed on a permanent contract.
+That said, advice from the DoL and general good practice suggests they should not last longer than a year.

-How to Write a Temporary Employment Contract
+How to Write

 1. Names of the Employer and Employee